oasisprotocol/docs/docs/dapp/sapphire/guide.md

   requiring a transaction to be posted on-chain.

 In addition to confidentiality, you get a few extra benefits including the ability to generate private entropy, and make signatures on-chain.
-An example of a dapp that uses both is a HSM contract that generates an Ethereum wallet and signs transactions sent to it via transactions.
+An example of a dApp that uses both is a HSM contract that generates an Ethereum wallet and signs transactions sent to it via transactions.

 Otherwise Sapphire is like Emerald, which is like a fast, cheap Ethereum.